 A typical day on campus involves participation in the following activities, which are coordinated by the Office of Admissions: a presentation by the PA Program Director, interaction with current MWU PA students, observation of a PA Program course lecture, presentations by admissions counselors and financial aid office representatives, and a walking tour of the campus.
 In addition, the day will include a writing exercise that will be evaluated by the PA Admissions Committee and a small group interview session facilitated by PA faculty members.
 During each interview session prospective students may be asked about their academic, personal, and professional aspirations and preparedness for admission to the Program.
 Interviewed applicants are assessed using a standardized evaluation tool, which is included with the applicants' files and forwarded to the PA Admissions Committee for review.

 The PA Admissions Committee reviews the complete applications of candidates who were interviewed and then submits recommendations to the Program Director for action.
 The CHS Dean, via the Office of Admissions, then notifies applicants in writing of admissions decisions.
 All applicants with complete applications will receive notification in writing regarding their status by the end of March.

-After receiving either denial or end-of-cycle letters, prospective students may reapply for the following year’s admissions cycle.
+After receiving either a denial or an end-of-cycle letter, prospective students may reapply for the following year's admissions cycle.
 Before reapplying, however, individuals contemplating reapplication should seek the advice of an admissions counselor.
 To initiate the reapplication process, prospective students must complete and submit new applications through CASPA and proceed through the standard application process.